downYoutube2548/MythicCore/README.md

-# Damage Handler
+# Mythic Core

 ###### A Minecraft Plugin that modifies Minecraft combat mechanics by handle all types of damage and adding elemental systems and elemental reaction systems into the game's combat system.

 ## Commands

-- `/damagehandle reload` reload plugin configuration
+- `/mythiccore reload` reload plugin configuration

 ## MythicMobs Mechanics